-Military Leadership: Sheikh Mohammed has transformed the military capabilities of the UAE not only through buying military hardware (over 80 F-16 jets), but also by developing UAE’s own industry, both hardware and special forces.
+Military Leadership: Sheikh Mohamed has transformed the military capabilities of the UAE not only through buying military hardware (over 80 F-16 jets), but also by developing the UAE’s own military industry, both hardware and special forces.
 All of these have also been deployed in various conflicts including Iraq, Somalia, Afghanistan, Libya and Yemen.
-The UAE is an important centre for global weapons trading hosting the world’s largest defence expos.
+The UAE is an important centre for global weapons’ trading, hosting the world’s largest defence expos.

-Influence in the US and Beyond: Sheikh Mohammed had an excellent relationship with President Obama until the US-Iran nuclear deal was brokered.
-With the arrival of President Trump, Sheikh Mohammed has found someone who again listens to his views and, by increasing his lobbying power in the US, he has managed to have his views heard on Iran, the Muslim brotherhood, Palestine and the support of a young Saudi prince.
-Further, Sheikh Mohammed has shown that he is his own man following policies that the US does not support publicly: the support of Libyan general Khalifa Haftar and the blockade on Qatar.
-Involvement in other key issues show that the UAE is punching above its weight in international affairs.
-Its involvement in Yemen has become increasingly complex with a recent split with Saudi policy meaning their respective proxies on the ground fighting each other as well as local forces and proxies of Iran.
-The humanitarian disaster in Yemen is of an immense magnitude with many voices squarely laying the brunt of blame on UAE and Saudi Arabia.
+Global Player: Sheikh Mohamed has enjoyed excellent personal relationships with the previous US presidents managing to have his views heard on Iran, the Muslim Brotherhood, Palestine and the support of a young Saudi prince.
+Further, Sheikh Mohamed has shown that he is his own man by following policies that the US does not support publicly: the support of Libyan general Khalifa Haftar and the blockade on Qatar.
+Involvement in other key issues shows that the UAE is punching above its weight in international affairs.
+Its involvement in Yemen has become increasingly complex with a split with Saudi policy meaning their respective proxies on the ground are fighting each other as well as local forces and proxies of Iran.
+The humanitarian disaster in Yemen is of an immense magnitude with many voices squarely laying the brunt of the blame on the UAE and Saudi Arabia.

-Economic Development: With Abu Dhabi sitting on the 10th of the world’s proven oil reserves, Sheikh Mohammed bin Zayed Al-Nahyan maintains immense political influence in the Muslim World as a leading member of the Abu Dhabi National Oil Company—which directs development efforts for the UAE’s role in the oil and gas industries.
-He also controls one of the world’s largest sovereign wealth funds (700 billion dollars).
-He has overseen a construction boom which includes man-made islands, entertainment parks and museum franchises of the Louvre and Guggenheim.
+Economic Development: With Abu Dhabi sitting on a 10th of the world’s proven oil reserves, Sheikh Mohamed bin Zayed Al-Nahyan maintains immense political influence in the Muslim World as a leading member of the Abu Dhabi National Oil Company—which directs development efforts for the UAE’s role in the oil and gas industries.
+He also controls one of the world’s largest sovereign wealth funds ($853bn).
+He has overseen a construction boom which includes man-made islands, entertainment parks and museum franchises of the Louvre and the Guggenheim.

-Philanthropy and Tolerance: Sheikh Mohammed has donated billions of dollars to various causes, including DH55 million to the UN Global Initiative to Fight Human Trafficking, and purchasing vaccines in Pakistan and Afghanistan.
+Philanthropy and Tolerance: Sheikh Mohamed has donated billions of dollars to various causes, including AED 55 million to the UN Global Initiative to Fight Human Trafficking, and purchasing vaccines in Pakistan and Afghanistan.
 The Abu Dhabi Fund for Development celebrated its 50-year anniversary in 2021; it has given over AED 150 billion in development funding and investments in 97 countries.
 The UAE is home to a diverse workforce and has been keen to show respect to other religions and cultures.
 It has allowed various houses of worship to be built, and three synagogues have already been completed.
 In addition, in 2023, the Abrahamic Family House was inaugurated.
 Encompassing a mosque, a church, a synagogue and a forum for gathering and dialogue, this space welcomes people from all walks of life to exchange knowledge and practice faith.